edeno/Better-Science-Code/src/presentation.md

 ------------------

->“Whenever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.”
+>"Whenever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent."
 > -- <cite>Martin Fowler, Refactoring: Improving the Design of Existing Code</cite>

 ------------------